 Challenge and Opportunity

 A dangerously warming planet is not just an environmental disaster.
-Fundamentally, it is an economic and social challenge.
+Fundamentally, it is also an economic and social challenge.
 Putting a value or price on carbon emissions tackles climate change at its source.
-This creates an incentive for firms and individuals to change their investment, production, and consumption patterns.
-Through a clear and strong price signal, carbon pricing sets the right incentives for the much-needed large-scale transition to a low-carbon economy.

-Through the World Bank’s platform, Partnership for Market Readiness (PMR), countries can better prepare and implement climate-change policies, including carbon-pricing instruments.
-The PMR leverages partners’ experiences to share knowledge and best practices.
-The result involves sharing highly technical and complex details of designing carbon-pricing schemes, such as allocation, legislation development, emissions registry, as well as systems to monitor, report and verify (MRV).
+The World Bank’s Partnership for Market Readiness helps countries prepare and implement climate change mitigation policies, including carbon-pricing instruments, by leveraging partners’ experiences to share knowledge and best practices.
+The result involves sharing highly technical and complex details of designing carbon-pricing schemes such as allocation, the development of legislation, emissions registries, and systems to monitor, report and verify (MRV) emissions.

-Officially launched at COP21 in Paris in December 2015, the Carbon Pricing Leadership Coalition (CPLC) brings together leaders across national and sub-national governments, the private sector, and civil society with the goal of putting effective carbon-pricing policies that maintain competitiveness, create jobs, encourage innovation and deliver meaningful emission reductions.
-The Coalition drives action through different fronts:
+Officially launched at COP21 in Paris in December 2015, the Carbon Pricing Leadership Coalition (CPLC) brings together leaders across national and sub-national governments, the private sector, and civil society.
+Its goal is to advance effective carbon-pricing policies that maintain competitiveness, create jobs, encourage innovation and deliver meaningful emission reductions.
+The Coalition’s efforts are focused on:

-- Building a repository of global experience on carbon pricing policy design and implementation, including knowledge products such as the Report from the High-Level Commission on Carbon Prices, the Carbon Pricing Dashboard, webinars with business leaders, while synthesizing latest analysis on key issues.
+- Building a repository of the most up-to-date global experiences on carbon pricing policy design and implementation, including through knowledge products such as the Report from the High-Level Commission on Carbon Prices, tools such as the Carbon Pricing Dashboard, or hosting webinars with business leaders.

-- Convening the public and private sectors through global events.
+- Convening public and private sectors through global events.

-- Collaborating with stakeholders in deepening sectoral engagement: including the construction value chain, banking sector, and maritime sector.
+- Collaborating with partners to deepen engagement in key sectors, particularly, the construction value chain, banking, and maritime.

-The CPLC works with partners toward the long-term objective of a carbon price applied throughout the global economy, with targets to double the percentage of global emissions covered by explicit carbon prices to 25 percent by 2020, and to double it again to 50 percent within a decade.
+The CPLC long-term objective is a carbon price applied throughout the global economy, with targets to double the percentage of global emissions covered by explicit carbon prices to 25 percent by 2020, and to double it again to 50 percent within a decade.